0x444454/look_ma_no_vic/README.md

 Note that [at the moment] there is no official way to upload third-party FPGA bitstreams, so I use Vivado 2025.2.

-__IMPORTANT NOTE:__ Upload your bitstream directly to the FPGA, so Power-cycling the C64U (with JTAG disconnected) should be enough to restore normal operation.
+__IMPORTANT NOTE:__ Upload your bitstream directly to the FPGA, so Power-cycling the C64U (with JTAG disconnected !) should be enough to restore normal operation.
 Do __not__ upload to flash or other persistent storage.

-How to recover the C64U in case you have issues:
+See also [How to recover](#HOW-TO-RECOVER-IN-CASE-OF-PROBLEMS) in case of problems.
-- Upload the [C64U firmware](https://github.com/GideonZ/1541ultimate/blob/master/recovery/u64ii/u64_mk2_artix.bit) via JTAG.
-This will give you a working C64U environment until power-off.
-- Run the C64U updater.
-- Your machine should be restored, and now survive power off.

 Anyway, the golden rule is: If unsure, __DO NOT__ run this !!!